-If confirmed by the U.S. Senate, Gawande—professor in the at Harvard T.H.
+If confirmed by the U.S. Senate, Gawande—professor in the Department of Health Policy and Management at Harvard T.H.
 Chan School of Public Health, surgeon, author, New Yorker staff writer, and co-founder—would become the assistant administrator of USAID’s Bureau for Global Health.

 Gawande’s role at USAID would involve efforts to prevent child and maternal deaths, control the HIV/AIDS epidemic, and combat infectious diseases such as COVID-19, according to a July 13, 2021, Reuters article.